nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The sequence diagram below shows the crucial components involved in executing the `remind` command:
 ![Remind Sequence Diagram](images/RemindSequenceDiagram.png)

-#### Constraints of Remind Feature
-The remind feature can only be used on the main application list page and not on the list-archive page.

 #### Design Considerations

 Aspect: How should the remind feature be presented?